kavisha3012/flutter-exercise/02-list/README.md

 Expected Output:
 [1, 2, 3, 4, 5, 6, 7]

-## 0206- Write a program to check the length of string.
+## 0206- Write a program to check the length of list.
 Input list:
 [1, 2, 3, 4]